It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 At What Age Can My Child Start With Kitchen Activities?

-No matter what age you start letting your child “play” in the kitchen, remember to keep the activities to their level.
+No matter what age you start letting your child “play” in the kitchen, remember to keep the activities at their level.

 Doing The Dishes